shanojkk/mycarehub-frontend/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Savannah Informatics Limited Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior via email to [BeWell Feedback](mailto:feedback@bewell.co.ke).
+Please report unacceptable behavior via email to [MyAfyaHub Feedback](mailto:feedback@bewell.co.ke).

 ## TL-DR I just have a question